pi22by7/flowrite/README.md

 **Current Version: v2.0.0** | **Flutter: 3.32.6**

 Flowrite is a modern, intuitive songwriting and poetry app designed to help creators capture their inspiration anywhere, anytime.
-With seamless cloud sync, a clean, minimalist interface, and robust offline support, your creative process has never been more fluid.
+With seamless cloud sync, a clean interface, and robust offline support, your creative process has never been more fluid.

+But Flowrite is more than just another app—it's a statement about how creative tools should be built and shared.

+## 💖 Why Open Source Matters for Creative Tools

+When I started learning app development, it wasn't for the sake of coding itself—I wanted to build tools that could help my own creative process.
+The very first app I envisioned was a simple, beautiful space for songwriting and poetry.
+But as I searched for resources to learn from, I discovered something troubling: there were virtually no open-source songwriting apps to study, contribute to, or build upon.

+This lack of accessible resources hampered my learning journey.
+I had to take detours, building other projects first to gain the skills I needed.
+But the dream of creating a truly accessible songwriting app never faded.

+Now, with the experience I've gained, I've returned to that original vision.
+Flowrite embodies a core belief: **the process of creating art should never be paywalled, interrupted by ads, or locked behind proprietary walls.**

+Imagine being in the middle of writing a song—that moment when the perfect line finally comes to you—only to be interrupted by a full-screen advertisement.
+Or discovering that the app you've been using to store your most personal creative work has been discontinued, taking your lyrics with it.

+Creative tools should be:

+- **Accessible to everyone**, regardless of economic status
+- **Transparent** in how they handle your precious creative work
+- **Sustainable** through community contribution rather than extractive business models
+- **Educational** so the next generation of developers can learn and build upon them

+This project is my contribution to that ideal—a foundation that others can learn from, improve upon, and adapt for their own creative needs.

 ## 📱 Screenshots